ietf-wg-aipref/wg-materials/ietf123/minutes.md

 ### Open Issues

-Normalizing the different to attach Preferences Especially for Robots TXT syntax
+Normalizing the different to attach Preferences

+Especially for Robots TXT syntax

-Q: Jeff Lombardo: How those attachement cover the continuous control of the attachment in multiple hopes
+Jeff Lombardo: How those attachement cover the continuous control of the attachment in multiple hopes

 R: Not yet we focus on the first two attachement for the first leg

 R2: You are talking about the case where the requestor of the data is not the crawler of the data.
 We will cover that in the next iteration

-Q: Tommy Jenssen: Can we me more stringent in the expression of expectations instead of yes\no
+Tommy Jenssen: Can we me more stringent in the expression of expectations instead of yes\no

 R: Please provide a proposal

-Q: Alissa Cooper: What about the fidelity and the referencing of data in the generation of outputs
+Alissa Cooper: What about the fidelity and the referencing of data in the generation of outputs

-Q: Franck Brockners: how to propagate through MCP
+Franck Brockners: how to propagate through MCP

 R: yes it can be done but not in this first release